AlwaysLivid/XboxOneFixerForArch-systemd/README.md

 ### Hard installation

-[*] Create a new file in your `systemd` service directory.
+- Create a new file in your `systemd` service directory.

 ```sh
 nano /etc/systemd/system/xboxfixer.service
 ```

-[*] Copy the contents of the file `xboxfixer.service`.
+- Copy the contents of the file `xboxfixer.service`.

 **Alternatively, just run the following in order to copy and paste the file in the appropriate directory:**

 `cp xboxfixer.service /etc/systemd/system`

-Again, make sure that you do possess the appropriate privileges to do so.
+Make sure to prepend `sudo` if you're not logged in as a user with root access.